mallond/kue-it/README.md

 This demo is super simple, in that it only pass is an object to the queue worker.

-1. Start up 5 simulated servers
+1. Start up 20 simulated servers
 `
- open 5 terminals and run 5 instances of the worker
+ open a terminal - start 20 instances
+ >  pm2 start pm2.json
- > node workerInstance
+ >  pm2 logs

+We could use PM2 scaling; however, we are on cheap single core AWS instances.
+We can simulate this with pm2

 `
 2. Start the server